qbushiu/ClassProject/README.md

+This code has been constantly over written with Professor Gregory's code to insure a uniform environment

 # Editor
 We will use Atom in class, although you may use whichever editor you prefer.
 If you want to use vim, I won’t stop you.